magomimmo/modern-cljs/doc/tutorial-04.md

 ```
 ### Progressive enhancement and unobtrusive JS

+Note that each element has both a `name` attribute and an `id`
+attribute.
+The `name` value will be used when the form data is submitted
+to the server-side.
+The `id` value will be used by the JS.

 `login.php` script is associated with the `form action`.
 And `login.js` is
 linked within the html page.
 Aside from `login.js` being linked within
 `login.html`, there is no direct connection between the `form` and the